Contents

 - Meta Ireland Limited, Google Ireland Limited: display of personalised advertisements.

-The contractual partner acts as a so-called “data processor”: it processes the personal data specified in this Notice on behalf of Cordia.
-Cordia may only use data processors that provide adequate guarantees, particularly in terms of expertise, reliability and resources, that they will implement technical and organisational measures to ensure compliance with the requirements of the GDPR, including the security of data processing.
+Contractual partners act as so-called “data processors”: they process the personal data specified in this Data Protection Notice on behalf of Cordia.
+Cordia may only engage data processors that provide adequate guarantees, in particular regarding expertise, reliability, and resources, to implement technical and organisational measures ensuring compliance with the requirements of the GDPR, including the security of data processing.
 The specific tasks and responsibilities of the data processor are governed by the contract between Cordia and the data processor.
-After performing data processing on behalf of Cordia, the data processor shall, at Cordia’s discretion, return or delete the personal data, unless the data processor is required to store them under EU or Member State law applicable to the data processor.
+After the data processing on behalf of Cordia, the data processor shall, at Cordia’s discretion, return or delete the personal data, unless the data retention is required under EU or Member State law.

 Contracting partners.